Authentic Lessons for 21st Century Learning

 Summary

-This lesson is best taught after students have already explored how speed, velocity, and mass determine momentum in terms of Newton’s 1st and 2nd laws.
-Here, students will take those principles and determine Newton’s 3rd law, including what occurs when two objects act upon one another.
-Students will learn that, for every action, there is a reaction.
-Then, they will find ways to reduce momentum (the action) when a collision occurs (the reaction).
+This lesson is best taught after students have already explored how speed, velocity, and mass determine momentum in terms of Newton’s first and second laws.
+Here, students will take those principles and determine Newton’s third law, including what occurs when two objects act upon one another.
+Students will learn that for every action, there is a reaction.
+Then they will find ways to reduce momentum (the action) when a collision occurs (the reaction).
 This is a multimodality lesson, which means it includes face-to-face, online, and hybrid versions of the lesson.
 The attachments also include a downloadable Common Cartridge file, which can be imported into a Learning Management System (LMS) such as Canvas or eKadence.
 The cartridge includes interactive student activities and teacher's notes.

 Essential Question(s)